Last Updated on August 28, 2023 by Tim Wells

 Step 3: Install the Venom Repository from Zip File

-Next, we’re going to install the official Venom repository on our Kodi device.
+Next, we will install the official Venom repository on our Kodi device.

-A pop-up message box appears to warn you that any add-ons you install from a zip file will need to be manually updated.
+A pop-up message box warns you that any add-ons you install from a zip file must be manually updated.

 Click Yes to proceed.

 This pulls up a list of all the file locations on your device.
-This includes any internal folders, external drives like flash drives or external hard drives, as well as any shared network drives that you have.
+This includes any internal folders, external drives like flash drives or external hard drives, and any shared network drives you have.

-It’ll also show any custom file locations, like the one we just created.
+It’ll also show custom file locations, like the one we created.

 Click on the name that you entered in the previous section.